pixelgrade/customify/readme.txt

 * Default [image](https://unsplash.com/photos/OgM4RKdr2kY) for Style Manager Color Palette control - License: (Unsplash)[https://unsplash.com/license]

 == Changelog ==

+= 2.7.0 =
+* Overall performance improvements, especially on the client-side (JavaScript).
+* Overall logic cleanup with a focus on consistency both on the server-side and client-side.
+* Standardized data throughout the server-side and client-side.
+* More consistent behavior in the Customizer, but also when editing posts or in the frontend.
+* Fixed inconsistencies in block editor and classic editor integration.
+* Styling fixes for the Customizer controls.
+* Behavior fixes and improvements for Customizer controls, with a focus on font controls.
+* Improved web font handling.
+* Updated the Google Fonts list.
+* Enhanced configuration capabilities for font field type CSS selectors (ability to specify allowed CSS properties per selector).
+* Removed 'typography' field type with automatic conversion to the new 'font' field type.
+* Minor fixes for the Style Manager behavior.
+* Tested with the latest WordPress version (v5.4).
+* Increased minimum required PHP version to 5.4.

 = 2.6.0 =
 * Fixes related to cache invalidation.